 Bake bundt for 70 minutes/13”x9” for 45 minutes/9" for 30 minutes, or until toothpick inserted in cake comes out clean.

 Cool in pan for 10 minutes.

 Remove cake from pan, and cool completely on a rack.

 Top with your favorite cream cheese frosting recipe.

 This recipe is from the deep, dark archives of Think Tasty.
 It was only the 61st article on this site, and now I have over 2,100 published.
 It’s crazy to think about.
-Over the past dozen years, I have alternated between this recipe and the classic version, which uses shredded carrots.
+Over the past dozen years, I have alternated between this recipe and the classic version, which uses shredded carrots, for many a birthday cake.
 Both are delicious, but this recipe definitely is unique and sparks conversation.
 If you’re seeking a little carrot cake in your life, this could the recipe you need.

 To learn more about this recipe, originally published in January 2008, keep reading.

 Last January my parents celebrated their 40th anniversary.
 All three kids came home for the celebration.
 Mom and Dad wanted a simple, enjoyable evening for everyone.
 So, we headed to my parents’ favorite restaurant for an early dinner.
 To extend our evening, we returned to our parents’ house for dessert and coffee.
 Being the family baker, I offered to provide the dessert.
 The happy couple chose carrot cake.
 (A great choice not only for taste but also for the health benefits of walnuts and carrots in a tasty cake!)